raeleus/Particle-Park/README.md

 Specify the type of license you wish to be attached to your work.
 We suggest looking at [Creative Commons](https://creativecommons.org/) for guidance in this matter.

 Suggest an existing scene for this effect to be added to.
 New scenes can be suggested with consideration to time/interest.
 All submissions are subject to approval based on quality and usefulness.

+## About

+Particle Park is developed by Raeleus for the LibGDX community.
+Copyright (c) 2019 Raymond Buckley.

+All particle effects donated graciously by community members.
+See attached credit files.

+Music from Jukedeck - create your own at http://jukedeck.com